MCervone14/Our-Planet-Earth/posts/You-can-make-all-the-difference-in-the-world.md

 > “We are the first generation to feel the impact of climate change and the last generation that can do something about it.”
 > — Barack Obama

 _Dr.
 Tom Cervone is a deacon and ecologist in Evansville, Indiana.
 He graduated from St. Bonaventure, a Franciscan University.
 Sister Maureen Houlihan D.C. is a member of the “Care of Earth” Committee - St. Louise Province of the Daughters of Charity USA and member of Seton Harvest Farm, a Community Supported Agriculture Farm that grows all natural produce for shareholders and the poor.
 Nicole Cervone-Gish, Ed.
-MS. is an English Language Learner teacher, who lives in Evansville, Indiana with her family, and teaches at Holy Spirit Catholic School.
-Michael Cervone, MJ, DJ is a designer of websites who also lives in Evansville, Indiana._
+MS. is an English Language Learner teacher, who lives in Evansville, Indiana with her family, and teaches at Holy Spirit Catholic School._